-- 2-3 cans beans any combination of kidney, black, red, pinto
+- 2 15 oz cans beans any combination of kidney, black, red, pinto (drained and rinsed)

-- 1 can tomato paste plus rinsed with 1 can of water
+- 1 6 oz can tomato paste plus rinsed with 1 can of water

-- 2 28 oz cans tomatoes crushed, diced, or whole are fine
+- 2 28 oz cans tomato a combination of crushed, diced or whole peeled

-- Serve with shredded cheese plain yogurt, avocado or guacamole, lime wedges and tortilla chips or crackers
+- Toppings shredded cheese, plain yogurt, avocado or guacamole and tortilla chips or crackers

-- Set a large soup pot over medium heat and begin browning beef breaking it up with a wooden spoon (I did not add any oil, just used the fat from the beef to saute the veggies)
+- Set a large soup pot over medium high heat and begin browning beef breaking it up with a wooden spoon (I did not add any oil, just used the fat from the beef to saute the veggies).

-- While the beef is browning, process all veggies in a food processor (not garlic) until finely diced
+- While the beef is browning, pulse all veggies (not garlic) in a food processor until finely minced.

 - Move the beef to one side of the pot and add your veggies to the other side, letting the beef finish browning and the veggies saute.
 Season the beef and veggies with salt and pepper.